 My experience from previous safaris had taught me that unless I was staying somewhere upscale, the last thing to expect on safari was good food.

-Still, I was not very hungry that first night, so decided against my better judgement to order a sandwich, hoping at the very least that it would be edible.
+Against my better judgement, I decided to order a sandwich.
+I was hoping at the very least that it would be edible.

 The sandwich was good by any standards.

 Breakfast at Tan-Swiss Lodge

 Breakfast included homemade bread (think: pain de campagne), espresso, bacon, sausages, baked beans, eggs, and believe it or not, when my friend asked if they had any feta cheese (which we both love), surely enough, they gave us complimentary feta cheese.

 My travel companions and I had dinner, took advantage of the very well-stocked bar, and then decided to call it a night.

 The next morning we would be up at the crack of dawn for a full-day safari.

 The following day for me began with a very hot shower in the neat, clean, spacious bathrooms at Tan-Swiss Lodge (something else that stood out for me), and after a hearty breakfast, off we went in the lodge’s gisty open-air safari vehicle with our guide in tow.